uni-tue-kn/UniCorn-P4/README.md

 ## Installation & Start Instructions

+To use UniCorn-P4 for development and teaching, you only need the `docker` folder.
 UniCorn-P4 can be started via `docker-compose up` in the docker folder.
 This docker-compose file starts up the frontend, the backend, and the Mininet container.
 Place your topologies and P4 files in their corresponding folder in the `docker folder`.